everest-engineering/lhotse/README.md

 There is an philosophical argument for defining aggregates such that all information required to validate commands is held by an aggregate in memory.
-In practice, however, more natural aggregates can be formed by allowing some validation to be based on __projected__ data.
+In practice, however, more natural aggregates can be formed by allowing some validation to be based on __projections__.
 We also know from experience that some validation will shared among multiple aggregates.
 The amount of testing required to verify all possible command failure situations tends to grow non-linearly as the number of checks that are performed inside an aggregate grows.

 We have addressed this in the `axon-support` and `command-validation-suport` modules through the introduction of marker interfaces that map commands to dedicated command validators.
 Validators extract common checks or checks based on